Erfan-Rafieikia/optimization.Gurobi-examples/facility-location/README.md

 # Capacitated Facility Location Problem

-This repository provides a Python implementation of the Benders decomposition method for solving the Capacitated Facility Location Problem (CFLP) using the powerful Gurobi solver.
+This project provides a Python implementation of the Benders decomposition method for solving the Capacitated Facility Location Problem (CFLP) using the powerful Gurobi solver.
 The code is designed to be clear, modular, and easily adaptable to specific problem instances.

-## CFLP Overview:
+## CFLP Overview

 The Capacitated Facility Location Problem (CFLP) is a classic optimization problem that involves locating facilities and assigning customers to them, taking into account the capacity limitations of each facility.
 The objective is to minimize the total cost, which includes both fixed costs for opening facilities and variable costs for serving customers.